anticomputer/emacs-codeql/README.md

 `emacs-codeql` expects the codeql cli to exist in your `PATH`.
 Follow the standard [codeql cli setup instructions](https://codeql.github.com/docs/codeql-cli/getting-started-with-the-codeql-cli/) to get the cli bootstrapped and add its location to your executable search `PATH`.

+#### CodeQL CLI bootstrap script

+For convenience, `emacs-codeql` provides a [cli bootstrap script](https://raw.githubusercontent.com/anticomputer/emacs-codeql/main/tools/bootstrap-codeql-cli.sh) which will bootstrap the codeql cli in a given current working directory.
+You can run this script, paste the search path configuration into your `emacs-codeql` config, and you're off to the races.

+You can find existing databases for a ton of open source projects on [LGTM.com](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/#obtaining-databases-from-lgtm-com), or you can [create your own](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/#creating-codeql-databases) using the codeql cli.

 ### Optional: build custom tree-sitter QL artifacts